Akter8/memory-subsystem-simulator/README.md

 #### Bugs
 - [ ] PageTableBaseAddress entry in pcb.h is not required
+- [ ] In SegmentTable.h limit is 26 bits.
+It should be 32 bits.
+Change to be made and related code, dependent on it, to be fixed.

 #### Assumptions
 1. Virtual Memory contains the complete program.
 Hard disk is big enough to hold all the programs.